samvera-labs/samvera-nesting_indexer/README.md

 ## Background

-This is a sandbox to work through the reindexing strategy as it relates to [CurateND Collections](https://github.com/ndlib/samvera_nd/issues/420).
-At this point the code is separate to allow for raid testing and prototyping (no sense spinning up SOLR and Fedora to walk an arbitrary graph).
+This gem began as a sandbox to work through the reindexing strategy for [CurateND Collections](https://github.com/ndlib/curate_nd/issues/420).
+This gem separates the logic of walking a graph, building the attributes necessary for nested collection maintenance, and persistence concerns.
+In other words, testing this gem does not require spinning up expensive persistence layers (e.g. SOLR, Fedora, or even an RDBMS).

 ### Notation